Is it Illegal to Work 'Off the Clock?'

 Preventing Off the Clock Work

-Employers can take steps to prevent off the clock work by having a clear understanding of which employees are covered by the FLSA, establishing clear, written "work time" policies, closely monitoring work time, and training both employees, supervisors, and managers about off the clock work.
+Employers can take steps to put a clearly defined policy in the employee handbook and post notices at clock-in stations to prevent off the clock work by having a clear understanding of which employees are covered by the FLSA, establishing clear, written "work time" policies, closely monitoring work time, and training both employees, supervisors, and managers about off the clock work.

 Get Legal Help with Your Questions About Working Off the Clock